Location: Wilton YMCA – Turf Facility

 Box Lacrosse and Field Lacrosse Highlights of Brodie Merrill and Kyle Hartzell:

 We all have events that occur that may prevent a player from attending a camp or clinic.
-A full camp/clinic credit will be offered if a written/email notice is received within 7 days of the start of the player’s camp/clinic.
+A full camp/clinic credit will be offered if a written/email notice is received within 7 days prior to the start of the player’s camp/clinic.
 If the player cancels, in writing/email, with less than 7 days before the start, regardless of the reason, a credit will be issued for 50% of the total amount paid.
 Cancellation made in writing/email within 3 days before a camp or clinic will result in a full forfeiture of funds paid and no credit will be issued.
 Rogue credits are to be used by the player or are transferable to another immediate family member and are good for one year from the date issued.
 No credit or refunds will be offered for players after the start of camp/clinic or for players who arrive late or leave early.
 PHONE calls or text messages are NOT ACCEPTED as notices of withdrawal from a camp or clinic.

 No Cash refunds are offered for any Rogue programs.